Money on the loose in Fort Myers

-FORT MYERS, Fla. -- What would you do if you saw money spilling from an armored truck?
-That's exactly what happened in Fort Myers Thursday morning.
+What would you do if you saw money spilling from an armored truck?
+That's exactly what happened in Fort Myers, Florida Thursday morning.

 The truck owned by Dunbar Armored Security was driving down U.S. 41 when a side door suddenly popped open, causing money to fall onto the road.